abstractmachine/interaction-design-tools/README.md

 ## Storytelling

 ### Twine/Twee
 Twine is a tool for making non-linear interactive text-based stories.
 It is a great tool for getting started with interactivity.
 At some stage of each narrative project, we almost always prototype at least some part of our interactive stories in Twine.
-Twine is the best and fastest was to learn interactive branching narrative.
+Twine is the best and fastest way to learn interactive branching narrative.

 <https://twinery.org>